First off: for those of you who have asked about our adorable grandson Matthew, I thank you so much for thinking of him!

 Kathy brought 2 adorable Soft Coated Wheaten Terriers along with her when she married our son Matt.
 Coco, the younger one, is amazing with the baby!
 She leaves Matthew’s side only for the essentials and tries her best to get her licks in every chance she gets.
 When we hold Matthew, the look on her face begs us, “Please let me have him ~ I know I could do better!”
-I know she and Coco will be best friends as Matthew grows up and so will Bella, who leaves the babysitting to Coco most of the time.
+I know Matthew and Coco will be best friends as Matthew grows up, and Bella also, who leaves the babysitting to Coco most of the time.

 Now for a great dish I hope you all will enjoy:

 I guarantee you’ll like these salmon patties if you adore salmon the way I do!